fsprojects/Paket/docs/content/installation.md

 This guide will show you

   * How to install Paket for Windows, Linux, or OS-X.
-  * How to insure `paket` is available via commmand line and other methods of use.
+  * How to ensure `paket` is available via commmand line and other methods of use.

 <blockquote>The following guide provides the various installation methods for each of the three top developer operating systems.</blockquote>